olehkrupko/swamp-parser/README.md

 ## Available workers

 ### Worker: parser loop
-**Description**: asyncio coroutine run as task on FastAPI startup event.
-**Logic**: Wait 3m, parse all feeds that require update provided by `swamp-api` and repeat forever.
+asyncio coroutine initiated as task on FastAPI startup.
+It waits 3m, parses all feeds (provided by `swamp-api`) that require update and repeats forever.

 ## Available routes